Who is eligible for the Enterprise Co-op program?

 All students are required to self-select and invite Mentors from their own professional networks to meet for a minimum of one hour every two weeks for updates.
-Conrad does not provide Mentors for the work term.
+The Conrad School of Entrepreneurship and Business does not provide Mentors for the work term.
 Many students apply concurrently to other incubator programs on campus such as Velocity Garage and St Paul's Greenhouse or Summer Company (available in Spring terms only through a local municipality program), and these programs provide Mentors and Advisors.

 What are some of the requirements of the E Co-op program?

 All students are required to attend Ignition Week (five-day startup bootcamp orientation) at the beginning of the work term (more information can be found in the application form).
 Students are required to submit beginning-of-term goals, objectives, and milestones, which are approved by the E Co-op Coordinator, as well as progress reports every two weeks.
 Students are required to present at End of Term Presentation Day (full day attendance at the end of work term).

 Do you want to learn more about the program?
 Join us for an information session held at the Conrad School.